cosinekitty/astronomy/README.md

   - Galactic (IAU 1958)

 - Determines which constellation contains a given point in the sky.

+- Calculates libration of the Moon.

+- Calculates axis orientation and rotation angles for the Sun, Moon, and planets.

 ### Why I Created This Thing